-The 'Lateran' Obelisk (32.18 m), which stands outside the Palazzo Laterano, was the last Egyptian obelisk to be brought to Rome, and is the largest in the world.
-The obelisk was originally erected by the pharaoh Tuthmosis III (r.
+The 'Lateran' Obelisk (32.18 m), which stands outside the Palazzo Laterano, was the last Egyptian obelisk to be brought to Rome.
+The obelisk, which is the largest in the world, was originally erected by the pharaoh Tuthmosis III (r.
 1479-1425 BCE) outside the Temple of Amun in Karnak, where it stood for almost two thousand years.

 At some point before 357 the emperor Constantius II (r.
 337-361) completed the task, using a specially built ship manned by 300 oarsmen.
 The obelisk’s destination, however, was now Rome, where it was erected on the spina of the Circus Maximus.
-In 547 it is thought to have been toppled by the Goths.
+It is thought to have been toppled by the Goths in 547.

-In 1587 the obelisk was unearthed, broken into three pieces, at a depth of 8 metres.
-In the following year it was re-erected by Domenico Fontana outside the Palazzo Laterano, on the orders of Pope Sixtus V (r.
+More than a millennium later, in 1587, the obelisk was unearthed at a depth of 7 or so metres, broken into three pieces.
+The obelisk was repaired, and in the following year, on August 3rd, it was re-erected under the supervision of the architect and engineer Domenico Fontana (1543-1607), at the behest of Pope Sixtus V (r.
 1585-90).
-The obelisk is crowned with a cross and the pope's heraldic charges, namely a star, three mounts and four lions, each of which holds a pear in its right paw.
+The obelisk is crowned with a cross and the heraldic charges of Sixtus V's coat of arms, namely a star, three mounts and four lions, each of which holds a pear in its right paw.